-We study biomolecules, materials and their interactions with highly contemporary methods such as small angle X-ray and neutron scattering (SAXS, SANS), grazing incidence small angle scattering (GI-SAXS) and light scattering techniques.
-For the reconstruction of structures and composition on multiple levels, we combine these techniques with real space imaging, microscopy, NMR, ellipsometry, circular dichroism and bioinformatics.
-The activities in the development of new experimental and computational methods further help to understand and control function in biological systems, from the molecular to the structural level.
+The experimental methods for material characterisation include in-situ and in-operando techniques such as flow-through X-ray and neutron scattering, analytical- and computational chemistry as well as molecular biology methods.
+For the reconstruction of biomaterial structures, composition and interactions on multiple levels, we combine these techniques with real space imaging, microscopy, NMR, ellipsometry, SPR and bioinformatics.
+Our activities in the development of new experimental and computational methods help to understand and control function in biological systems, from the molecular to the structural level.

 The research is directed to three main areas